 When you work at home, there’s no pressure from any boss.
 Some of us can’t do the right thing without being compelled to do it.

 There can be a lot of distractions, online and offline when you work at home.
-You’ll want to check your emails, view social media notifications, read SMS, pick up calls.
+You’ll want to check your emails, view social media notifications, read SMS, and pick up calls.

 You will also take many breaks from work since everything is under your control – meeting friends, shopping, watching TV programs, and more.